Modules

 folder or your home directory and create individual folders with independent software packages.
 Once you have code compiled a modulefile needs to be created for each software package you installed, there are some examples from basic to advanced [link].

-How do I create shared LMOD modules on Each group has a special folder for installing codes that are intended to be shared for all klone
+Each group has a special folder for installing codes that are intended to be shared for all klone

 users.
 Each folder here gets a 100GB block quota and 160,000 inode quota at /sw/contrib/mylab-src